CyborgDroid/gekkoIndicators/README.md

 GE_RSI :

     indicatorName.result: RSI value.
+    indicatorName.short_counter & .long_counter: count the persistence for RSI violations.
     indicatorName.recommendation: 'short', 'long', or false.
-Based on the settings. indicatorName.short_counter:
+                                RSI must persist past the persistence threshold for a 'long' or 'short' reco.
+                                Reco will return to false as soon as RSI is not violated.

     Strat must pass the following settings to the indicator:
     {
       interval: this.settings.interval, // this.settings.whateverYourTomlFileCallsThese